Refine by

 Magnetic resonance imaging (MRI) is a frequently used diagnostic imaging modality that may be an alternative to other types of radiologic imaging (e.g., computerized tomography, nuclear medicine imaging).
 It can detect soft tissue characteristics (e.g., inflammation), and because magnetic resonance (MR) uses a magnetic field and radio waves to produce images, it does not expose patients to ...

 Different irradiation configurations for typical mammographic facilities were evaluated in order to establish optimal irradiation parameters for improving X-ray image quality.
 The whole X-ray imaging process was suitably studied by means of Monte Carlo techniques.
-Relevant parameters were ...
+Relevant parameters were introduced to the program in order to evaluate their effect on image quality.
+Breast absorbed doses were ...

-In the last decade X-ray imaging based on phase contrast greatly advanced thanks to the use of unmonochromatic synchrotron hard X-rays. ...
+In the last decade X-ray imaging based on phase contrast greatly advanced thanks to the use of unmonochromatic synchrotron hard X-rays.
+The recent advances are going beyond microradiology and microtomography to reach nanometre scale.
+This paper reviews basic theory and selected applications to biomedical and materials sciences.
+The forthcoming improvements in phase contrast X-ray imaging will ...